kubewarden/docs/src/quick-start.md

 Have a look at the policies in [hub.kubewarden.io](https://hub.kubewarden.io),
-[find more on Github](https://github.com/topics/kubewarden-policy), or reuse existing Rego policies as show in the following chapters!
+[find more on Github](https://github.com/topics/kubewarden-policy), or reuse existing Rego policies as shown in the following chapters!